Ariana Grande, NASA, and Beethoven's Sixth Symphony

 If you want to check out this particular episode of Switched on Pop here it is.
 Just to give you the gist, pop artists have spent the last decade finding new and interesting ways to adjust to the weird financial models of streaming services like Spotify and Apple Music.
 These models mean that artists are incentivized to make sure listeners listen to entire tracks or at least a significant portion of a track.
 The most obvious way to achieve this?
 Shorter tracks.
 Another popular method and the one that’s on my mind right now is making sure the very first thing listener hears is enticing enough to be sure they stick around.

 The third track of Ariana Grande’s newest (amazing) album, thank u next, does this to great effect, and I just can’t get the similarities between its first four measures and the first four measures of Beethoven 6 out of my head.

 Ariana Grande - NASA

 I think it’s fair to say that the majority of pop songs are most well known for their choruses.
 That’s not to say there aren’t exceptions, it’s not to say the verse can’t be the main draw sometimes, but when we get drunk in a bar and sing at the top of our lungs, chances are we’re singing the chorus.
-Waiting thirty seconds or even a minute into a song to give the listener the chorus, though, risks them just turning the track off or skipping the song.
+Waiting thirty seconds or a minute to present the chorus risks the listener turning the track off or skipping the song entirely.
 So one obvious way to get a listener to stick around for the chorus is to sample it at the very top of the track.